tabithaocallaghan/Ducklike-ALevel-NEA-2023-2024/README.md

 Boss Fight Music - "Shikakansen 2" by Glitch
 Character Voices - animalese.js by Acedio on Github Sound Effects - JDWasabi on itch.io

+Apologies for the files being slightly disorganised, this was a solo project and also my first time uploading to Github.